chevaleresse/sea-sailing-barcelona-ms1/README.md

 Furthermore, WWW3 schools has been consulted throughout the development process.

-Mo Shami also deserves acknowledgement for the guidance and support in creating this site.
+Mo Shami, my Code Institute mentor, also deserves acknowledgement for the guidance and support throughtout the process of creating this site.

+The images were retrieved from multiple sites in addition to own photographs.

 ### Process
 Process: